ijpb-bioinformatics/RFLOMICS/README.md

 # Introduction

-  The acquisition of **multi-omics data** in the context of **complex experimental design** is a widely used practice to identify genes, proteins, metabolites and decipher the biological processes they are involved.
+<p style='text-align: justify;'>  The acquisition of **multi-omics data** in the context of **complex experimental design** is a widely used practice to
+identify genes, proteins, metabolites and decipher the biological processes they are involved in.
 The investigation of each omics layer is a good first step to explore and extract relevant biological variability.
 The statistical integration could then be restrained to pertinent omics levels and features.
 Such analysis of heterogeneous data remains a technical challenge with the needs of expert methods and parameters to take into account data specificity.
-Furthermore, applying different statistical methods from several tools is also a technical challenge in term of data management. n this context, we developed RFLOMICS:  **R package coupled with a shiny application** dedicated to the management and analysis of multiple omics-datasets in the statistical framework of **vertical integration** of observations (i.e. analysis of omics data across experiments on the same individuals) see the figure below.
+Furthermore, applying different statistical methods from several tools is also a technical challenge in term of data management.
+In this context, we developed RFLOMICS:  **R package coupled with a shiny application** dedicated to the management and analysis of multiple omics-datasets in the statistical framework of **vertical integration** of observations (i.e. analysis of omics data across experiments on the same individuals) see the figure below. </p>

 <img src="man/figures/Rflomics_Integration.png" align="center" width="600"/>

-RFLOMICS currently supports up to three types of omics: RNAseq, proteomics, and metabolomics. and
+RFLOMICS currently supports up to three types of omics: RNAseq, proteomics, and metabolomics.

 # Aims
 - Guarantee the relevance of the used methods and parameters (RNAseq workflow: [DicoExpress](https://plantmethods.biomedcentral.com/articles/10.1186/s13007-020-00611-7), [CATI Sysmics](https://sysmics.cati.inrae.fr/))